 Once you’ve saved up six to 12 months’ worth of expenses in your emergency fund (the amount financial experts often recommend to cover emergencies), you can put more toward your retirement, while also saving for goals like traveling, buying a house, and purchasing a new car.

 The key to saving money is to factor in all of your possible expenses, both right now and in your future.
 If you can save more, by all means do so!
 The 20 percent is a benchmark, not a prescription.
 On the other hand, if need to lower the amount you save due to your current expenses and income, then go ahead and save less.
 Just make sure you save something.

 Ready to start saving?

 The best way to get started is to set up automatic contributions after each pay day.
 For instance, you can automatically save a percentage of your after-tax pay from your paycheck and divvy it up to your emergency fund as well as your retirement account.
 Automating this task can help you stay on track and stop making excuses.

 On top of saving part of your paycheck, you can also use Chime’s Automatic Savings program to help you effortlessly build your savings.
 This feature helps Chime users automatically save every time they make a purchase by rounding up transactions to the nearest dollar.
-Not only that but you can automatically save 10 percent of your paycheck, too.
+Not only that but you can automatically save a percentage of your paycheck, too.